 It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
-Sylvan's Engineering courses in Minnesota give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
-We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
-Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
-After all, it's so much easier to engage in learning if it happens to be great fun as well!
+With Sylvan's Engineering courses in Minnesota, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+After all, there's no reason why learning can't be fun and engaging!

-Creative learning starts here!
-Our Engineering courses in Minnesota feature:
+Our fun, creative Engineering courses in Minnesota feature:

 - STEM-based learning: Now is the time for your child to start developing competencies that are increasingly important in the 21st century.